-Sheer determination, carried me through that first year; the frustrations, feelings of ineptitude, the regular physical discomfort and grindingly slow progress until I had somehow become accepted from time-to-time into the higher kyu grade class, no longer having to endure the sounds of training while I showered early downstairs silently swearing to myself.
+Sheer determination, carried me through that first year; the frustrations, feelings of ineptitude, the regular physical discomfort and grindingly slow progress until I had somehow become accepted from time-to-time into the later higher kyu grade class, no longer having to endure the sounds of training while I showered early downstairs silently swearing to myself.
 (Thank you Joe Cheevers Sensei)

 Now I could make a real nuisance of myself, as I was determined to attend all classes, beginner, higher grade and any other classes I could wangle a place into, including training with the youth members.
-It may very well have been, had I not had two talented juniors enrolled, I might not have been looked upon with such tolerance.
+It may very well have been, had I not had talented juniors enrolled, I might not have been looked upon with such tolerance.
 However, slowly, and with resignation Sensei McClean realised, this guy is not going away, I think I'll start using him as an uke, that might soften him up a bit.

 Not too long after that, it was announced that our club would be competing in it's very first competition and that additional training sessions would be scheduled for those competing.
 I had to earn the additional coaching and so, signed myself up to compete in the ETAN European Championships (Antwerp) in Junnahon, Goshin-no-kata and individual randori.
 Looking back on it now, it was an optimistic endeavour as a 4th kyu with no skills or experience, but I was on a mission.

 What I did not completely appreciate at the time was that I had joined at a key turning point in the development of the club as Sensei McClean was also on a mission to transform the clubs direction in his own hunger for improvement and knowledge.
 As it happened I found myself to be a member of the very first Irish competitive squad as a small club team was assembled and prepared.
 Again, apprehension and doubts crept in, to be swept aside in the buzz of intense preparation.
 And what a great feeling! ...bringing back memories of college days, competing in kata and kumite and the old excitement of heading out to battle.
-Although I brought back no medals and won no bouts, my win was immense in my personal aiki development, building new confidence, the fun I had at the event and the bond I started to build with my teammates.
+Although I brought back no medals and won no bouts, my win was immense in personal aiki development, building new confidence, the fun I had and the bond I started to build with my teammates.

 On returning after that first competition, it felt to me that the atmosphere in the dojo had somehow changed, club history had been made, I had been part of it, I had faced a significant personal challenge, pushed through and now felt a new confidence in training.
 I liked that feeling.